loranger32/yocm/README.md

 - The _Moniteur Belge_ websites only holds 30 days of archives.
 So numbers greater than 30 will return a 404 error.

-The `-l` and `-p` flags are mostly used during development when an error occurs during PDF conversion or parsing the png files. **Don't use the `--days-back=` flag** when using any of them, or you risk a directory mismatch.
+The `-l` and `-p` flags are mostly used during development when an error occurs during PDF conversion or parsing the PNG files. **Don't use the `--days-back=` flag** when using any of them, or you risk a directory mismatch.

 - With the `-l` flag, there is no download of the archive.
 The engine assumes to find the unzipped PDF files in the `/yocm/data/unzipped` folder.
 It will then process normally and start converting the PDF's into PNG's.
-- With the `-p` flag, there is no download + there is no conversion of PDF's into png files.
-The engine starts immediately with the OCR part and expects to find the png files in `/yocm/data/png`.
+- With the `-p` flag, there is no download + there is no conversion of PDF's into PNG files.
+The engine starts immediately with the OCR part and expects to find the PNG files in `/yocm/data/png`.

 ## 7. Using the GUI